utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 After the export templates have been added, you can export your game.
 Your game `jar` will be included in `pck`.
 On desktop platforms, this also copies the JRE folder of your project in the exported game folder.

-!!!danger
+!!!warning
     The official export templates from Godot will not work!
 You have to use our export templates or build your own!
-Therefore, you cannot just hit the "Download and Install" button in the export template manager!
+    Note that because this is not an official build, the template manager will fail to find a link to our templates and display a warning.
+    Downloading our templates from the Godot editor is currently not possible, we opened a [proposal](godotengine/godot-proposals#10894) for it.

 ## Requirements